Trans Atlantic Equivalent

 - Lynyrd Skynyrd (US) / Thin Lizzy (Ireland): Rock bands known for their twin guitars and lyrics about town life rather than sex, with charismatic lead singers who died young.

 - Snow Patrol (Ireland) / The Fray (US): Soft rock bands heavily influenced by U2's stadium rock sound.
-Their most famous songs got massive boosts in popularity after being featured in Grey's Anatomy.
+Their most famous songs got massive boosts in popularity after being featured in Grey's Anatomy and peaked around the same late-2006 time frame.
 Each band is far more successful in their home country than across The Pond.

 - Fleetwood Mac (Started in the UK, but moved to the US) / Abba (Sweden): Melodic '70s pop bands with two couples that broke up but still kept working together.